-From the desks of Teresa Goddard, M.S., Lead Consultant – Sensory Team and Lisa Mathess, M.A., SHRM-CP, Lead Consultant - Motor Team
+From the desks of Teresa Goddard, M.S., Lead Consultant – Assistive Technology Services and Lisa Mathess, M.A., SHRM-CP, Principal Consultant, ADA Specialist

 Affecting up to four million Americans, Sjogren’s syndrome is more prevalent, but is less well-known, than similar autoimmune disorders and can go undiagnosed for long periods of time.
 Sjogren’s shares several characteristics with other autoimmune disorders affecting the joints and may accompany autoimmune disorders including rheumatoid arthritis and lupus.
 Generalized pain may lead to individuals being limited in motor functioning.
 Fatigue and weakness are other common symptoms.
 Additional symptoms such as dry mouth and dry eye tend to be more common in individuals with Sjogren’s compared with other similar autoimmune disorders.
 Individuals with Sjogren’s may be more likely to develop other medical conditions, including lymphoma and organ dysfunction.

 Pain, fatigue, and weakness are common limitations among those with Sjogren’s, so employees may benefit from a modified schedule that could include longer rest breaks, a flexible schedule, and/or use of leave time when needed.
 Workplace accommodations may include making sure the facility is accessible and moving the employee’s workstation closer to restrooms and needed work-related equipment.
 In order to reduce or eliminate physical exertion and workplace stress, products may be purchased as an accommodation, such as an ergonomic workstation design and adjustable office chair or a scooter or other mobility aid.